Abovyan: Religion

 The majority of the population of Abovyan are Armenians who belong to the Armenian Apostolic Church.

 The oldest standing church in the town is the Surp Stepanos church dating back to 1851.
 It remained closed since the Soviet days until 2010 when it was entirely renovated and reopened for the public on 28 November of the same year.

 The other church of the town is the Saint John the Baptist Church opened in 2013 by the efforts of the Armenian businessman Gagik Tsarukyan.
 The architect of the church is Artak Ghulyan.
 It is one of the largest places of worship in Armenia.

 There is a small Molokan Russian community in the town.

 Culture

 Abovyan has a cultural palace, a public library and a community creative centre for children and teenagers.
 The town is also home to a museum dedicated to the brotherhood and friendship between the Armenian and Russian nations, opened in 1982.
 The recently renovated theatre of Abovyan has a regular schedule of theatrical shows.

 Abovyan day is celebrated every year in mid October.

 The town had a cinema in Soviet times, which has since been converted into a shopping centre.

+In 2022, it was announced that Abovyan will be the destination from which to view and visit the World's Largest Statute of Jesus Christ to be erected on Mt.
+Hatis, accessible by road and aerial lift cable cars estimated to be completed in 2025.
+In the process of construction, an ancient fortress was discovered in the top of Mt.
+Hatis.